Lessig2016/campaign/HELPDESK.md

 Keep an eye on your email inbox after submitting a ticket because you will likely get a response quickly, especially if more information is needed.

-## 24x7 Support Plan

-Developers in Moscow will handle requests from approximately 5am—noon Eastern Time.
-Developers in San Francisco will handle requests coming in from noon Eastern onward.

 ## Questions, comments, concerns?

 Email [chris@lessigforpresident.com](mailto:chris@lessigforpresident.com) or ping @bucchere on Slack.